godotengine/godot-docs/classes/class_position3d.rst

 Description
 -----------

 Generic 3D Position hint for editing.
-It's just like a plain :ref:`Spatial<class_spatial>` but displays as a cross in the 3D-Editor at all times.
+It's just like a plain :ref:`Spatial<class_Spatial>` but displays as a cross in the 3D-Editor at all times.